javierhf/api-documentation-showcase/docs/index.md

 **To do so,** it is highly recommended to:

 * Discuss your API's business value with stakeholders/product owners.
-* Study and learn to your API's specification and code.
+* Study and learn your API's specification and code.
 * Participate in design and development meetings from early stages.
 * Know your users and their workflows.